How to Hire the Right Process Server, Evaluate Them, and Enable Them for Success

 In some cases, paralegals may want to dodge hiring a process server by asking their local process server to subcontract the work in another state.
 Other times, paralegals might conduct an internet search on their own to try and hire a process server in this other state who can help them serve legal documents.

-If you’ve found multiple options and are now trying to figure out how to hire the right process server, you’ve come to the right place.
+If you’ve found multiple options and are now trying to figure out how to hire a process server that’s right for you, you’ve come to the right place.
 Keep reading to learn more about what to look for in a good process server, factors to consider before hiring a process server and how to get the most out of your hired process server.

-Hiring Someone to Serve Court Papers?
+Hiring Someone to Serve Papers?
 Look for These Qualities

 When you’re hiring someone to serve court papers for you, it’s important to do your due diligence to make sure you end up partnering with someone who can get the job done.
 With that in mind, here are some characteristics that all effective process servers possess.